openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * video recordings of the verification process
 * certificates of electronic signatures

-Depending on the trust framework, general agreements between OpenID Connect Providers and Relying Parties, or when explicitly requested by the Relying Party, those artefacts can be attached to the verified claims response allowing Relying Parties to store those artefacts along with the verified claim information.
+Depending on the trust framework, general agreements between OP and RP, or when explicitly requested by the RP, those artefacts can be attached to the verified claims response allowing the RP to store those artefacts along with the verified claim information.

 An attachment is represented by a JSON object.
 This specification allows two types of representations: